PaulObalonye/ubuntu-arm-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create 2 Virtual Machines in an Availability Set with configure NAT rules for SSH through an external load balancer.
+This template allows you to create 2 Virtual Machines in an Availability Set with NAT rules for SSH through an external load balancer.
 This template also deploys a Storage Account, Virtual Network, Public IP address and Network Interfaces.
 Resource loops are used to create the network interfaces and virtual machines.